 Proposals

-4. The Committee is asked to review the Treasury Policy and Treasury Strategy attached at Appendix 2 and Appendix 3, to ensure that the Council fully complies with the requirements of good financial practice in Treasury Management.
+5. Cabinet is asked to recommend that Council approve the Treasury Policy and Treasury Strategy attached at appendices 2 and 3, to ensure that the Council fully complies with the requirements of good financial practice in Treasury Management.

 Recommendation